pranavj1001/SlackClone/README.md

 4. Select the Browse button
 5. Search and Open the "slackclone.sql" file

-Congratulations! you just created the database.
+Congratulations! you just imported the database.

 ## Technologies used

+* JS
 * PHP
 * HTML
 * CSS
+* Chartist.js
-* jQuery and JS
+* Bootstrap

 ## Contributors